dumindu2041329/GradeMe-Replit/replit.md

 - July 2, 2025. **Fixed calendar component bugs on results page** - Fixed date picker popover not closing after selection and Today button not working properly.
 Calendar now closes automatically when selecting dates and properly filters results
 - July 2, 2025. **Applied calendar auto-close functionality across all pages** - Updated all date picker implementations (student profile page and exam modal) to match the results page pattern.
 All date pickers now automatically close when a date is selected, providing consistent user experience throughout the application
 - July 2, 2025. **Added Start Time field to exams** - Added startTime field to the exams table schema and created migration.
 Updated backend routes to handle startTime in exam creation and updates.
 Enhanced student dashboard to display exam start times in both Active Exams and Upcoming Exams sections with prominent visual styling
+- July 2, 2025. **Migration to Replit environment completed** - Successfully migrated project from Replit Agent to Replit environment with all functionality intact.
+Server runs cleanly on port 5000, all dependencies properly installed, and email notifications configured
+- July 2, 2025. **Added start time display to Completed Exams section** - Enhanced Completed Exams section in student dashboard to display exam start times alongside other exam details, providing consistent information display across all exam sections
+- July 2, 2025. **Removed end_time column from database** - Completely removed end_time column from exams table in Supabase database and cleaned up all references in codebase including Zod validation schema, ensuring cleaner data model focused on start time and duration
+- July 2, 2025. **Added automatic database table creation** - Implemented automatic table creation on server startup.
+If tables don't exist in Supabase database, they are automatically created using migration SQL files, ensuring the project runs smoothly even with a fresh database

 ## User Preferences